setekhid/ketos/docs/talking01.md

 blabla
 ----

-docker steps: pull image to container, container run Dockerfile, commit, tar image
+* docker steps: pull image to container, container run Dockerfile, commit, tar image

-review `docker create` code
+* review `docker create` code
+	* what does it actually do, mount `/dev`, `/proc` or doing something others
+	* what does `--privileged` mode actually do

-structure picture of the whole system
+* structure picture of the whole system

-a plan list
+* a plan list

 repos:
 ----